Invergordon Cruise Port

 Then walk to the coach park.
 You won’t be allowed into the coach park until your coach is boarding.
 This is to keep you safe and minimise the number of people in an area where vehicles are moving around.

-There is no cover or seating in this area or in the coach park.
+There is no cover or seating in this area or the coach park.

 Taking a Privately Organised Tour from Invergordon Cruise Port